stjude/learngenomics.dev/docs/03-next-generation-sequencing/03-types-of-sequencing.md

 regions influence the cells.
 Further, WGS is needed to detect the scope of variants that affect large regions of the chromosome (Structural Variation and Copy Number Variation, which are discussed in the "Genomic Variation" chapter).
-The disadvantage, other than cost, is that many of variations are not relevant to disease or the research question and need to be carefully filtered out.
+The disadvantage, other than cost, is that many variations are not relevant to disease or the research question and need to be carefully filtered out.
 WGS is used in basic exploratory research and increasingly elsewhere as costs drop.